 - A modest stipend of $600 per student hosted is provided.
 This may be used as supplemental pay, transferred to a departmental account or be used to cover other departmental, lab or graduate student costs.

-Please contact the GTI if you are interested in being a faculty mentor.
-Then, you can register your lab with the password-protected form below:
+Please contact the GTI if you are interested in being a faculty mentor and register your lab with the form below: